 - Filling out the forms incorrectly or providing incomplete information

-Hiring our attorney team early in the process gives us the chance to advise you about the deadlines that apply to your case right away.
+Hiring our attorney team early in the process allows us to advise you about the deadlines that apply to your case immediately.

 Be Sure to Disclose All Relevant Information